How to Calculate APR on a Car Loan

 How Do Auto Lenders Calculate APR?

 Down Payment: The amount of money you put down for an auto loan could help secure a lower interest rate, and thus, a lower APR.
-Trading in your old vehicle can be a convenient way to fund a down payment.
+Trading in your old vehicle can be a convenient way to fund a car loan down payment.
 You can check online sites like CARFAX or Autotrader to get an estimate on your trade-in’s value.
 Vehicle Age and Condition: If you’re buying a used car, lenders can evaluate a car’s manufacture date, mileage, and general wear and tear when calculating APR.
 Typically, newer cars fetch lower rates than older vehicles.
+Some lenders may be unwilling to finance a high-mileage used car purchase.
 Loan Term: Usually, loans with longer terms also have higher interest rates.
 If the lender allows, paying off a car loan early can reduce the overall amount of interest you’d pay during the life of the loan.
 Personal Financial Situation: Auto lenders could consider personal financial information, such as how long you’ve been employed and your debt-to-income ratio when calculating what APR to offer you.
-Credit History: A borrower’s credit may play a large part in the APR of the loan he or she can get.
+Credit History: A borrower’s credit report may play a large part in the APR of the loan he or she can get.
 Buyers with excellent credit could even qualify for 0% APR from new car manufacturers offering promotions.